How to Make Embroidered States that Display Your Travel Journeys in Your Home

 There are directions in the kit on how to use your home scanner and printer to correctly size the states to fit your needs.

 It took some trial and error, but eventually, I got it all worked out.
 Then I cut 6 pieces of fabric slightly larger than the size of the frames.
-I used plain tea towels for my fabric.

 Sketch Your Designs

-You could fill each embroidered state outline with the State Flower, you could do the aircraft/tanks/machinery that your soldier used at each duty station, you could sketch the skyline of the city that you lived in, or landmarks that are unique to that area.
+You could fill each embroidered state with the State Flower, you could do the aircraft/tanks/machinery that your soldier used at each duty station, you could sketch the skyline of the city that you lived in, or landmarks that are unique to that area.
 There are so many ways to customize this project to your interests!

 I sketched my designs out on paper first.